 10 Ways to Reduce the Risk of Identity Theft

 1. Shred documents – Simply tearing up your bills, solicitations and other items is not enough.
 Thieves will dig in your trash, in the dump, anywhere they believe they might find some nugget of information to use for their own ill-gotten gains.
 You have to invest in a shredder, preferably one that does a cross-cut shred (makes confetti) rather than small segmented strips.

+If you find information on your credit report that you do not recognize, immediately call the major credit bureaus (Experian, Equifax, TransUnion) and ask that your credit be frozen.
 Being a diligent and persistent compulsive person about your identity will go a long way in preventing anyone from being able to steal it from you.
 You do not have to sign up with an ID theft prevention service, you just have to be very cautious and careful with your personal information and how you dispose of it when you have to.

 10. Sign up for Identity IQ – Identity IQ is an identity protection company that provides all kinds of monitoring so you can keep your identity safe and secure.
 They offer four different level plans, starting at just $6.99 per month, and you can get things like dark web monitoring, credit alerts, ID protection for your children, and more.